Table of Contents

 • Do I need to speak Spanish?

-The question of whether visitors need to speak Spanish tends to be subjective, but it’s safe to say that if you speak a little Spanish you will probably enjoy your stay in Argentina more and even save money.
+The question of whether visitors need to speak Spanish tends to be subjective, but it’s safe to say that if you speak a little Spanish you will probably enjoy your stay in Argentina more and even save some money.

 Overall, not as many Argentines as one may think speak conversational English, (in fact Italian is the second most common native language) so those who don’t speak Spanish may only befriend locals of a certain sector of society, those who work in tourism, or other foreigners.